 D. Consistency of Routine Maintenance

-Similarly, routine greasing, correct screen tension, and timely part inspections can double the life of key components.
+Similarly, routine greasing, correct chain tensions, and timely part inspections can easily double the life of key wear components.

 E. Storage and Environmental Exposure